guilhermehdk/Parking-Spot/README.md

 ![6-Delete](https://github.com/guilhermehdk/assets/blob/main/parking-spot/6-Delete.png)

-    - Locate the parking space you want to remove.
-    - Click on the "Delete" button next to the corresponding entry.
-    - Confirm the deletion when prompted.

 # Contributing
 Contributions to the Parking Management System project are welcome.
 If you have any ideas, suggestions, or bug reports, please submit them via GitHub issues.
 You can also fork the repository, make the desired changes, and submit a pull request.